Consumer Proposal vs BankruptcyBy Caitlin in Debt

 When you file for bankruptcy, you will receive an R9 rating, which is the worst credit rating you can have in Canada, and which will remain on your credit report for anywhere for 7 years.

 Your credit rating will not affect your ability to open a bank account and no bank should refuse to do it for this reason.
 If this happens to you, the bank is breaking the law and should be reported.
 The only aspect of your financial life that will be negatively impacted by bankruptcy is the possibility of acquiring credit, which may limit your ability to purchase a home, new vehicle, or get a credit card for the duration of the bad credit rating on your personal report.

 Trying to negotiate and restructure debt can be an emotionally trying time for all parties involved, especially the debtor, but with some work and time, you will soon find the amount of stress will be significantly reduced and you can go on with your life as you normally would, looking forward to a clean slate and a bright future.

-Keep in mind that no matter which financial relief option you choose, you should always consult a professional, who will be able to explain the fine print of each option, and help you determine which option is the better one for your particular circumstances.
+Keep in mind that no matter which financial relief option you choose, you should always consult a professional, who will be able to explain the fine print of each option and help you determine which option is the better one for your particular circumstances.
 Consulting a professional may also give you an edge during negotiations, allowing you to achieve a more favorable deal than you would get if you acted on your own.
-Always do your research, and check the law that applies directly to your province as many terms and exemptions can change from one area to the other.
+Always do your research and check the laws that apply directly to your province as many terms and exemptions can change from one area to the other.
 Above all, try to comply with the final terms of your agreement as strictly as possible to prevent further negative actions against you and your property.